-Played on – Sat January 11th – By editor Phil (L) and MG ambassador Karl
+Played twice in 2020 – January and August – By editor Phil and MG ambassadors Karl and Andy

 Opened for play – 1907 (9 holes) – 2002 (made up to 18)